 - There may be a fee

-You will need to give adequate information so that your identity can be verified and your records located within the 40 day response period from receipt of your information and any fee required.
+You will need to give adequate information so that your identity can be verified and your records located.
+We will respond to your request within 1 month from receipt of your information.

 You are Entitled